Identifying Electrical Fittings: A Visual Guide for Helpers

 Important Considerations for Using Fittings

-- Always match the fitting material to the conduit material (e.g., use PVC fittings with PVC conduit).
+- Always match the fitting material to the conduit material (e.g., use PVC fittings with PVC conduit or listed transition fittings where materials change).

-- Ensure fittings used in wet or outdoor locations are listed as “raintight” or “wet location” rated.
+- Ensure fittings used in wet or outdoor locations are listed as “raintight” or “wet location” rated if required by the installation.

-- Deburr the cut ends of metal conduit to remove sharp edges before installing fittings to prevent wire damage.
+- Deburr the cut ends of metal conduit to remove sharp edges before installing fittings to prevent wire damage; the NEC requires reaming/cutting edges to be finished to avoid insulation abrasion.

-- Never splice wires inside a conduit body unless it is clearly marked with its cubic-inch capacity.
+- Never splice wires inside a conduit body unless the conduit body is listed and marked with the required cubic-inch volume for splices.

-- Always tighten Threaded vs. set-screw fittings to the manufacturer’s specifications to ensure a secure connection.
+- Always tighten fittings (threaded, set-screw, or compression) to the manufacturer’s specifications to ensure a secure connection and listed performance.

 Primary Sources